-Any semi-automatic shotgun gives you one big advantage over pumps: the ability for double-tap, rapid fire shots.
+Semi-automatic tactical shotguns give you one big advantage over pumps: the ability for double-tap, rapid fire shots.
 But that's not all.

 While I played around with my 870 pump while shooting clays for a period of time, I later switched to the M2 tactical.

 I could run the pump pretty good, but not like I could the auto.
 For serious clays competitors, there is no question; they use a semi-auto or, even faster, an over/under double barrel.

 A two shot limit for the double gun doesn’t matter here, since in sporting clays there are only two birds thrown at any given time.